reimark/writing/blog/why-google-is-hurrying-the-web-to-kill-sha-1.md

 Any certificate can be used to encrypt your connection.
 But to verify that you're at the real Facebook, your browser has to have a way to decide whether to trust that certificate, and show you a green lock.

 Your browser does this by figuring out whether the website's certificate file has been issued by a "Certificate Authority" (CA).
 CAs generally charge money to give website owners this file.
-Your browser trusts over 50 CAs to create and vouch for certificates, ranging from Verisign to GoDaddy to the US Department of Defense — and the [many hundreds of intermediary CAs](https://www.eff.org/files/colour_map_of_CAs.pdf) to whom those 50+ have delegated trust.
+Your browser trusts over 50 Certificate Authorities to create and vouch for certificates, ranging from Verisign to GoDaddy to the US Department of Defense — and the [many hundreds of intermediary CAs](https://www.eff.org/files/colour_map_of_CAs.pdf) to whom those 50+ have delegated trust.
 As you might guess, this is [a **very** flawed system](https://konklone.com/post/certificate-authorities-are-actually-a-tremendous-problem), but it's the system that we have right now.

-This website's CA, for the time being, is [Comodo](http://www.comodo.com), purchased through [Namecheap](https://www.namecheap.com/security/ssl-certificates/domain-validation.aspx).
+This website's Certificate Authority, for the time being, is [Comodo](http://www.comodo.com), purchased through [Namecheap](https://www.namecheap.com/security/ssl-certificates/domain-validation.aspx).

 <figure>
 <img title="screengrab of certificate information for konklone.com" class="border block" src="https://konklone.com/assets/images/blog/sha-1/certificate-connection.png" />